gjtiquia/mini-link-stash/apps/web/README.md

 Decided to go with `lucia`.

-If have React Native, use `Supabase Auth`, automatically handles (cookies for web) / (local storage for mobile app) out of the box.

 `next-auth` => `auth-js` docs are in a terrible state right now.

+`Supabase Auth` tho you can technically self host, is still super bloated with lots of defaults and need to use their entire suite even if just using for Auth.
+Railway does not support docker-compose yet so cannot self host on Railway.
+Docs are really good tho and really easy to get started.

 For web apps, `lucia` is a new solution that is gaining traction.
 More bare bones but more customization.
+As of now, v3 was published 2 days ago (2024-01-27)
+v2 docs have guide on React Native with Expo (https://v2.lucia-auth.com/guidebook/github-oauth-native/expo/)
+Uses bearer token instead of cookies (compared to web which uses cookies by default)

 Both `auth-js` and `lucia` uses your own database for auth.
 You own and manage the data, unlike `Supabase Auth`.